Do you want to outrank your competitor?

 You’ll be able to explore your competitors’ marketing strategies from every single angle -SEO, Advertising, Content, and PR as well as Social Media.

-In other words, a Competitive toolkit allows you to fully scope out your competitors’ marketing strategy and tactics.
+In other words, a Competitive toolkit allows you to fully scope out your competitors’ marketing strategies and tactics.

 Now, there are a couple of things you need to know about your competition.